Alex-450/ReactOnRails/README.md

 ## Running the application

 1. Open the root folder
+2. run `bundle install` to install all gems
+3. run `rake db:migrate` to make sure db is up to date
+4. run `rake db:seed` to populate db data
-2. Run: bin/rails s to start the puma server
+5. run bin/rails s to start the puma server
-3. Go to the specified localhost address
+6. Go to the specified localhost address

 ## Features